Bladder Cystitis Imaging

 In patients with suspected acute cystitis, a urine sample should be obtained and sent for microscopic analysis.
 It should also be cultured for bacteria, and the bacterial sensitivity should be analyzed.

 Common to all forms of cystitis are bladder wall and mucosal thickening; irregularity; and mucosal ulceration of varying intensity.
-These changes may be focal or diffuse.
-These findings are depicted with a variety of imaging modalities.
-Plain radiography is noninvasive and is good for diagnosing renal and bladder calculi and bladder calcification, as occurs in some forms of chronic cystitis (see the images below).
+These changes may be focal or diffuse, and findings are depicted with a variety of imaging modalities.
+Plain radiography is noninvasive and is good for diagnosing renal and bladder calculi and bladder calcification, as occur in some forms of chronic cystitis (see the image below).

 Nuclear medicine and angiography have no defined role in the assessment and diagnosis of cystitis.
 Sinuses and fistulae formation may complicate certain chronic forms of cystitis.
-MRI is best for imaging these conditions.
+Magnetic resonance imaging (MRI) is best for imaging these conditions.
 MRI is also the preferred modality in cases of postirradiation and hemorrhagic cystitis.
-CT scans show bladder calcification to advantage; CT is the preferred modality for the diagnosis of granulomatous and emphysematous cystitis.
+Computed tomography (CT) scans show bladder calcification to advantage; CT scanning is the preferred modality for the diagnosis of granulomatous and emphysematous cystitis.

 Radiography